-During safeguarding enquiries, Nicola Stead-Howarth should:
+During safeguarding enquiries, Andy Kershaw should:

-- Be aware of how safeguarding allegations can affect the way other staff and Service User / Residents view a Service User / Resident subject to a safeguarding enquiry - If staff are concerned about working with a Service User / Resident who has made allegations, Nicola Stead-Howarth should provide support, additional training and supervision to address these concerns and ensure that the Service User / Resident is not victimised by staff - Acknowledge that enquiries are stressful and that morale may be low - Think of ways to support staff (such as one-to-one supervision and team meetings) - Provide extra support to cover absences as part of the enquiry, and to help staff continue providing consistent and high-quality care - Direct staff to sources of external support or advice if needed
+• Be aware of how safeguarding allegations can affect the way other staff and Service User / Residents view the Service User / Resident subject to a safeguarding enquiry

+• If staff are concerned about working with the Service User / Resident who has made allegations, Andy Kershaw should provide support, additional training and supervision to address these concerns and ensure that the Service User / Resident is not victimised by staff

+- · Acknowledge that enquiries are stressful and that morale may be low - Think of ways to support staff (such as one-to-one supervision and team meetings) - Provide extra support to cover absences as part of the enquiry, and to help staff continue providing consistent and high-quality care - Direct staff to sources of external support or advice if needed

 Regular face-to-face supervision and reflective practice from skilled line managers is essential to support staff, and to enable staff to work confidently and competently with difficult and sensitive situations.

-Nicola Stead-Howarth has a central role in ensuring high standards of practice at Next Steps Mental Healthcare LTD and that staff are properly equipped and supported.
+Andy Kershaw has a central role in ensuring high standards of practice at Next Steps Mental Healthcare LTD and that staff are properly equipped and supported.